 Using CareClinic to keep track of your dizziness

 A feature that can be beneficial to understanding your overall health is CareClinic’s activity tracker.
-Since physical activity can be a main cause for dizziness and leading you to wake up dizzy, keeping track of the activities you take part in can help you understand why you may be experiencing morning dizziness.
+Since physical activity can be the main cause of dizziness and lead you to wake up dizzy, keeping track of the activities you take part in can help you understand why you may be experiencing morning dizziness.
 Using the activity tracker, you can keep track of your workouts while experimenting with different exercises and working out at different times of the day.
-From these logs, you can observe if any changes in your physical activity routines effect your experience with morning dizziness.
+From these logs, you can observe if any changes in your physical activity routines affect your experience with morning dizziness.

 CareClinic has a great feature for reporting; it can provide a lot of insight into your lifestyle and overall health.
-It takes into consideration your logged entries in your diary, nutrition, activities and symptoms.
+It takes into consideration your logged entries in your diary, nutrition, activities, and dizziness symptoms.
 The feature will also create reports that display the association among those entries.
 Using the reporting tool will allow you to see all of your inputs at a high level.
-You can view this through charts and graphs in an easy to read format.
+You can view this through charts and graphs in an easy-to-read format.
 You can also view any correlations that the reports may find within your entries.